Widzew Łódź: Stadium

 The club's home stadium was the Municipal Stadium (Stadion Miejski) opened in 1930.
 The stadium, which was owned by the city of Łódź, had a capacity of 10,500 seats.
 In early 2015, it was demolished to make way for a new stadium with 18,000 seats.
-It was intended the new stadium will be completed by November 2016.
+It was intended the new stadium would be completed by November 2016.

 In the 2014–15 season, Widzew played their home matches in Byczyna near Poddębice, 40 km west of Łódź.

 After bankruptcy and relegation to the fifth division, a rebuilt team was forced to play its domestic games in Łódź at UKS SMS Łódź stadium, during the construction of a new Widzew Łódź Stadium.

-The first match at their new stadium was played on the 18th March, 2017, where Widzew won against Motor Lubawa 2–0.
+The first match at their new stadium was played on 18 March 2017, where Widzew won 2–0 against Motor Lubawa.
 17,443 fans attended the game.